-Georgetown Summer Sessions welcomes faculty members from each of the schools at Georgetown University, visiting instructors from colleges and universities around the world, and advanced doctoral students from Georgetown’s Graduate School of Arts and Sciences.
-New and continuing faculty may find the below information useful for preparing and implementing summer courses and programs.
+The Summer Programs for High School Students at Georgetown University welcomes faculty members from each of the schools at Georgetown University, visiting instructors from colleges and universities around the world, advanced doctoral students, and industry experts.
+New and continuing faculty may find the below information useful for preparing and implementing high school summer courses and programs.

 Newly hired instructors will be assigned a NetID and password during your hiring process.
 It is very important that new instructors let our hiring manager know if you have ever worked or studied at Georgetown previously as this may create duplicate NetIDs and delay access to university systems.